scottaohara/a11y_tooltips/README.md

 `.tooltip__content`
 The element that will receive an `id` to be referenced by the trigger element.
 If the tooltip acts as a description to the associated element, it will receive the `role="tooltip"` attribute (not that this role presently does all that much... the `aria-describedby` from the owning element (trigger) that points to the `id` of the tooltip is the attribute that is the most important for associating the tooltip with its associated element).

-Tooltips, whether a description or accessible name will receive an `aria-hidden="true"` attribute.
-This will ensure that the tooltip cannot be navigated to by a screen reader's virtual cursor, resulting in a duplicate announcement of the content that was already announced when focusing the element that the tooltip is associated with.
-This default setting may change depending on future clarification in the ARIA specification about the use of `role=tooltip`.
+Tooltips, whether a description or accessible name will receive an `aria-hidden="true"` attribute, this can be modified by setting the `ariaHiddenTip` config option to `false`.
+The `aria-hidden="true"` will ensure that the tooltip cannot be navigated to by a screen reader's virtual cursor, resulting in a duplicate announcement of the content that was already announced when focusing the element that the tooltip is associated with.
+This default setting may change depending on future clarification in the ARIA specification about the use of `role="tooltip"`.

 ## License & Such